kul-group/Kulkarni-Group-Handbook-v2/Running_Jobs.md

 #### VASP Settings for NEB and CI-NEB
 "Pre-NEB"/NEB: ibrion=3, iopt=0, lclimb=False, potim=0.05
     POTIM is the step size for MD.
+Make sure you have a CONTCAR and OUTCAR in the directory.
+Just copy over from your opt_is and opt_fs calcs.

 CI-NEB: ibrion=3, iopt=7, lclimb=True, potim=0.0
     This combination of ibrion and iopt is the FIRE (Fast Intertial Relaxation Engine) algorithm, the fastest for CI-NEB.